 Validate GST Tax Invoices Before Claiming Credits

 Charity status does not remove the GST evidence requirement.
 If the charity is claiming a GST credit on a supplier purchase, the AP record needs to support that claim.
-For purchases of A$82.50 or more including GST, the review point is whether the charity holds a valid tax invoice before the GST credit is claimed.
+The ATO's guidance on tax invoices sets the practical threshold: for purchases of A$82.50 or more including GST, check whether the charity holds a valid tax invoice before the GST credit is claimed.

 At intake, check the fields that usually cause trouble: the words tax invoice, supplier identity, supplier ABN, issue date, description of what was supplied, quantity where relevant, price, GST amount or a statement that the total includes GST, and enough detail to distinguish taxable, GST-free and input-taxed components where the invoice is mixed.
 For invoices of A$1,000 or more including GST, the invoice also needs recipient details such as the charity's identity and ABN or address.